Scarlet fever: a doctor's advice

-Measles is caused by a highly contagious virus and it can cause serious complications in anyone who contracts it.
-We ask two experts how to recognise symptoms and why it is so important to be vaccinated against the disease.
+Measles, a highly contagious virus which can cause serious complications in anyone who contracts it, is on the rise across England.
+We look at how to recognise symptoms and why it is so important to be vaccinated against the disease.

 Is the MMR vaccine safe?

-"Unlike the diseases they prevent, vaccines are very safe," confirms Dr Patrick O'Connor, team lead in the WHO Vaccine-preventable Diseases programme.
+"Unlike the diseases they prevent, vaccines are very safe," says Dr Patrick O'Connor, a measles specialist at the WHO.

 He points out that the measles vaccine continues to be highly effective.
 In the majority of cases, two doses given at the appropriate times provide full protection for at least several decades of life.